 That's right.
 "Witness": genders inverted, one exotic culture subbed for another.
 "Witness," but not nearly as good.
 Melanie ++ Griffith is no Harrison Ford, and director Sidney Lumet cruises through this movie on autopilot so sleepily that -- great background or not ("Serpico," "Dog Day Afternoon") -- he's no Peter Weir.
 (In fact, the best thing about "A Stranger Among Us" is how it makes you yearn to pop "Witness" into the VCR.)

 The fundamental difference between the two is that "Witness" really was a mystery; Lumet isn't remotely interested in the mystery or thriller elements of "A Stranger Among Us," at least by the evidence of the baldness of the plot with its red herrings and most obvious suspect gambits and the utter inanity with which the action sequences have been staged.

 Griffith is whiny, but not as bad as usual.
 Thal is actually quite fine as the young man who is so passionate about his faith.
-And now and then Lumet shows strange flashes of his old talent, but such moments are too few to make any real difference.
+And now and then Lumet shows strange flashes of his old talent.
+After a car chase, gunfight and wreck that can only be described as hopelessly pedestrian, Lumet lets Griffith close with a man she's just Glocked; he's dying, but there's an aching human moment when he confesses fear and guilt and innocence.
+Both of them, however briefly, are real people.
+But such moments are too few to make any real difference.